bmael/Webappli/README.md

 * See how to place markers according to the distance for the PMV.
 (Thanatos21 & Niiner)
 * JUnit test. => May be we have to do a mock for dbmanager to test our application...
+* Display all statistics for parking and PMV
+* Implement filters
+* Deploy application (Google App Engine doesn't support EJB and JDBC ...)

 INFO